wp-cbos-ca/b100-2016/wp-content/plugins/autoptimize/readme.txt

 = What does the plugin do to help speed up my site? =

-It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts to the footer.
+It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts (optionally) to the footer.
 It also minifies the HTML code itself, making your page really lightweight.

 = Will this work with my blog? =